Why Add Flowering Bulbs to Your Northern Virginia Garden Design

 So bulbs don’t mind cold.
 Their enemy, says horticulturalist Christian Curless of ColorBlends, is heat.
 If it gets too warm, the flowers don’t last because the warmer it is, the faster they grow and complete their bloom cycle.
 The ideal spring weather for bulbs, Curless says, is one where the temperatures stay below 70 degrees.
 “When the weather stays cool, the bulbs grow but don’t race to bloom”.

-If you’d like to see more color in your garden earlier in the growing season, contact one of our garden management specialists.
+If you’d like to see more color in your garden earlier in the growing season, schedule a consultation with one of our garden management specialists.
 We’ll help you select the right plant stock for the conditions on your property.